Skip to content

 Updating Snippets

-updated = snippets.update(update_model)
+updated = client.snippet.update(existing)

 Listing Snippets